edvarken/chisel-activation-functions/README.md

 | InvSigmoidb(y) | 0.5 < y < 1.0             | 64          |
 | InvSigmoidc(y) | 0.5 < y < 1.0             | 128         |

+### GELU Version 3
+This version is h-GELU, the hardware of h-SiLU is reused, just a multiplication with factor 1.702 is added to approximate GELU.

+### GELU Version 4
+Version 4 first again uses a first-order approx. using 20 segments for the sigmoid function, reusing the hardware of SiLU version 4, to then multiply with the input to obtain GELU.
+Just a multiplication with factor 1.702 is added to approximate GELU.
+Described in `siluandgeluPWLSigmoid20NonUniformSegments.scala`

 ### Comparing the GELU versions
 For all versions a clock period of 5ns=5000ps is used, corresponding to a 200MHz frequency.
 Synthesized in TSMC 65nm, the wiring net area is neglected.
 The mean squared error(MSE) is calculated using 100 random sample points in the range -8 to 8.
 It shows how well the approximation fits the exact GELU function, where a lower MSE is better.